dquadros/ChineseBoards/LedGyroKit/README.md

 Este é um kit bem simples, com quatro LEDs em uma placa circular que mostra um padrão simples quando a placa é girada como um pião.

-The kit comes with a small piece of paper with a part list on one side and the commented schematic in the other.
-All in Chinese.

 Os anúncios na AliExpress contem fotos da placa montada e do posicionamento dos componentes.

 O kit vem com um pequeno pedaço de papel contendo de um lado a lista de peças e do outro o esquema comentado.
 Tudo em chinês.